xiaoxia-huang/xiaoxia-huang.github.io/_pages/projects.md

 Whose Voice Counts?
 Regime Insiders, Gender, and Legislative Responsiveness in Authoritarian China. (*Working Paper*) With Dongshu Liu.

-“It’s All About Who You Know: Patronage Networks and Public Sector Headcounts in China. (*Work in progress*) With Rui Zuo.
+“It’s All About Who You Know: Patronage Networks and Public Sector Headcounts in China. (*Work in Progress*) With Rui Zuo.

 Local Elections in Japan (*Work in progress*) With Margarita Estévez-Abe.